ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 ============ ===========
 healthState  Description
 ============ ===========
-OK (0)       Subarray is functioning as expected
+OK (0)       PST is functioning as expected
 ------------ -----------
-DEGRADED (1) Subarray can only provide some of its functionality
+DEGRADED (1) PST can only provide some of its functionality
 ------------ -----------
-FAILED (2)   Subarray is unable to function
+FAILED (2)   PST is unable to function
 ------------ -----------
-UNKNOWN (3)  Subarray device is unable to determine the health of the subarray
+UNKNOWN (3)  PST.LMC is unable to determine the health of the sub-element
 ============ ===========

 .. _admin_mode: